drhlxiao/g4cad/README.md

   url          = {https://doi.org/10.5281/zenodo.7085915}
 }
 ```
-## Maintanance and service
+## Maintanance and services

-Maintainance and extended services related this software can be provide by [SE2S Ltd.](https://www.se2s.ch/)
+Maintainance and extended services related this software can be provide by [SE2S Ltd.](https://www.se2s.ch/).

+SE2S Ltd. is a Swiss based tech-SME with over 30 years of experience in radiation qualification, particle detection and data analysis.
+Its founders gathered profound expertise in radiation qualification and testing, electronics design, hardware and software development, and data evaluation for applications in aerospace.
+Founded in 2020, SE2S GmbH offers next generation services and products in the following three fields:
+- radiation detection systems
+- Radiation analysis software and services
+- Radiation qualification and testing services
+For more details, please visit SE2S website: [https://www.se2s.ch/](https://www.se2s.ch/)

 ### Screenshots
  * g4cad Workbench
 ![g4cad workbench](./tests/g4cad.png)
  *  view of the exported model in geant4